Russia accuses US of stoking tensions with missile test: TASS

 "All this elicits regret, the United States has obviously taken the course of escalating military tensions.
 We will not succumb to provocations," Russian Deputy Foreign Minister Sergei Ryabkov was quoted as saying.

-"We won't allow ourselves to be pulled into a costly arms race," he added.
+"We won't allow ourselves to be pulled into a costly arms race."

-The INF banned land-based missiles with a range of between 310 and 3,400 miles (500 - 5,500 km), reducing the ability of both countries to launch a nuclear strike at short notice.
+The INF banned land-based missiles with a range of between 310 and 3,400 miles (500 and 5,500 km), reducing the ability of both countries to launch a nuclear strike at short notice.